While smartphones are a central part of our connected lives, excessive mobile phone use has been linked to increased health risks.

 From scrolling through your phone while eating, to spending hours just sat playing games, mobile phones can make your overweight.

-Avoiding phones at mealtimes will help you recognize when your body signals to stop eating, while being more active in general will improve your overall health and reduce the risk of obesity.
+Avoiding phones at mealtimes will help you recognise when your body signals to stop eating, while being more active in general will improve your overall health and reduce the risk of obesity.

 7. Mobile phones and accidents

 Mobile phones are a massive distraction for drivers and walkers.

 Trips and bumping into objects are potential hazards when using a mobile phone while walking.